 Sue Atkins: Supporting your Teen Through Bullying

-Some things when said, can be incredibly damaging to the self esteem of a young person.
-If cases of bullying are not dealt with in a healthy way, particularly if your teenager is going through tough times at school, they can have catastrophic effects on a young person’s wellbeing, mental health and self esteem.
+Some things when said can be incredibly damaging to the self-esteem of a young person.
+If cases of bullying are not dealt with in a healthy way, particularly if your teenager is going through tough times at school, they can have catastrophic effects on a young person’s wellbeing, mental health and self-esteem.

 At Ditch the Label, we believe that bullying is never the fault of the person on the receiving end of it.
 Instead, the problem lies with the person who is doing the bullying.
 That’s not to say that the individual is to blame either.
 According to our research, 1 in 2 people under 20 will experience bullying at some point and the vast majority of those who bully, go through something traumatic in other areas of their lives.
-In light of this, bullying can be understood as a coping mechanism for other issues going on in a persons life.
+In light of this, bullying can be understood as a coping mechanism for other issues going on in a person’s life.

 If your teen is experiencing bullying, it can be difficult to know what to say and do.
-Ditch the Label have teamed up with parenting expert Sue Atkins who advises parents on What NOT to say to your teen when they are being bullied:
+Ditch the Label has teamed up with parenting expert Sue Atkins who advises parents on What NOT to say to your teen when they are being bullied: